mrKirushko/OxyWitleaf2CSV/README.md

    - If you use Linux or some other UNIX-like OS:

-  Open a system shell in the OxyWitleaf2CSV project directory and enter the following command replacing "patient_name" with your BIN-file name:
+  Open a system shell in the OxyWitleaf2CSV project directory and enter the following command, replacing "patient_name" with your BIN-file name:

   ``` bash
   ./oxywitleaf2csv -H -f patient_name.bin > patient_name.csv